codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 vm.swappiness = 1
 ```
 As you can see the Node1 has already disabled the RAM swap, we had during the single node setup.
 But Node 2 and Node 3
 are our new node so we had setup for them.
+Also as you remember from the RAM swap section we need to put an entry in
+/etc/systemctl.conf to setup this RAM swap disable even after restart.
+If you didn't done for your rest of nodes please
+do it and theen move ahead.

 * Get Kafka on all of the servers.